PlanTeam/When/README.md

 # When

-A small, lightweight library that adds something like async/await.
+A small, lightweight library that adds something like async/await to Swift.
 When uses Grand Central Dispatch.

 ## Usage